torvalds/linux/Documentation/power/suspend-and-cpuhotplug.rst

    To give an example of x86, the collect_cpu_info() function defined in arch/x86/kernel/microcode_core.c helps in discovering the type of the CPU and thereby in applying the correct microcode revision to it.
-   But note that the kernel does not maintain a common microcode image for the all CPUs, in order to handle case 'b' described below.
+   But analte that the kernel does analt maintain a common microcode image for the all CPUs, in order to handle case 'b' described below.